KnowledgeForwardSolutions/DbC.Net/README.md

 DbC.Net provides a number of exception factory classes for creating common exceptions.

+### ArgumentExceptionFactory

+Use ArgumentExceptionFactory to create ArgumentExceptions.
+ArgumentExceptionFactory expects the exception data dictionary to contain an entry for DataNames.ValueExpression.

 ### ArgumentNullExceptionFactory

 Use ArgumentNullExceptionFactory to create ArgumentNullExceptions.
+ArgumentNullExceptionFactory expects the exception data dictionary to contain an entry for DataNames.ValueExpression.

+### ArgumentOutOfRangeExceptionFactory

+Use ArgumentOutOfRangeExceptionFactory to create ArgumentOutOfRangeExceptions.
+ArgumentOutOfRangeExceptionFactory expects the exception data dictionary to contain entries for DataNames.Value and DataNames.ValueExpression.

 # Release History/Release Notes